dijkstracula/website/content/teaching.md

 +++

 Before joining UT, I was a sessional instructor and TA at various universities in Canada.
-As I'm funded as a graduate research assistant by my advisor I've not been involved with any teaching at UT, but I hope to one day find the excuse to return to the front of the class.
+As I'm working as a graduate research assistant with my advisor I've not been involved with any teaching at UT, but I hope to one day find the excuse to return to the front of the class.

 ## Ancient history

 ### MacEwan University

-At MacEwan, I was a lecturer and lab instructor in the [Department of Computer Science](https://www.macewan.ca/academics/academic-departments/computer-science/).
+At MacEwan, I was an instructor in the [Department of Computer Science](https://www.macewan.ca/academics/academic-departments/computer-science/).
-I redesigned _CMPT 220: Unix, Scripting, and Other Tools_, which hitherto had mostly been a course regurgitating first-year programming exercises in Bash.
-My goal with CMPT 220 was to see how many topics usually relegated to upper-level operating systems courses could be effectively covered in a _de facto_ introductory course with minimal prerequisites.
-It turns out: we were able to dig deep into material as diverse as the process lifecycle, signals, containerization, binary exploitation, and metaprogramming using the usual straightforward Unix primitives!
-[The course material](https://docs.google.com/document/d/1a8YYcprmNUiA61SuZvRFcw7IshJ7ETLYiqlyteu8_tw/edit) was well-received by students, and even made the rounds on certain colour-coded tech aggregator websites, which was pretty cool.
+I redesigned _CMPT 220: Unix, Scripting, and Other Tools_, a course that hitherto had mostly been regurgitating first-year programming exercises in Bash.
+My goal with the new curriculum was to push as many topics usually relegated to upper-level operating systems courses into a _de facto_ introductory course with minimal prerequisites.
+It turns out: we were able to dig deeply into concepts as diverse as the process lifecycle, signals, containerization, binary exploitation, and metaprogramming using the usual straightforward Unix primitives!
+[The course material](https://docs.google.com/document/d/1a8YYcprmNUiA61SuZvRFcw7IshJ7ETLYiqlyteu8_tw/edit) was well-received by students, and even made the rounds on certain colour-coded tech aggregator websites, which was pretty cool to see.

-Additionally, I developed a streamlined summer curriculum for _CMPT 201:
-Practical Programming Methodology_, the introductory C language course.
-CMPT 201 has the unfortunate reputation among students of being a "weed-out" course, and the accelerated schedule in the summer term doesn't help matters.
+I also developed a streamlined summer curriculum for _CMPT 201: Programming Methodology_, the introductory C language course.
+CMPT 201 has the unfortunate reputation among students of being the "weed-out" course, and the accelerated schedule in the summer term doesn't help student learning nor anxiety.
 To that end, I dropped the ancient, overpriced textbook in favour of a [free, modern C resource](https://beej.us/guide/bgc/pdf/bgc_usl_c_1.pdf), corrected numerous inaccuracies in the existing course material (ranging from implicit but